Landsford Canal State Park

 Landsford Canal History

 Along this rocky stretch of the Catawba River sits a tract of land that that has played a vital role in the lives of the surrounding people for over a thousand years.
-Long before Tomas Land acquired the land in 1754, it was used by native people like the Catawba as a ford to cross the river.
+Long before Tomas Land acquired the property in 1754, it was used by native people like the Catawba as a ford to cross the river.

 Its importance as a river crossing continued during the American Revolution when it was used as a staging ground by Patriot general Thomas Sumter before the battle of Hanging Rock.
 The British Army under Lord Charles Cornwallis also used the ford as they withdrew from Charlotte after the Battle of Kings Mountain.